The 2019 award will be open for applications from 1 October 2018.

 The Thomas Jefferson Foundation and the Robert H. Smith International Center for Jefferson Studies, Monticello, USA

 The British Association for American Studies (BAAS), in conjunction with the Thomas Jefferson Foundation (TJF) and the International Center for Jefferson Studies (ICJS), is delighted to announce this award for teachers who cover the American Revolution, the Constitution and related materials in their A Level or Advanced Higher teaching of history and politics.

 To be eligible to apply for these awards, applicants must have at least three years teaching experience, and teach A Level or Advanced Higher materials relevant to the Fellowships.
 It is expected that these awards will be of particular interest to teachers interested in the Edexcel History Paper ‘From Colonies to Nation 1763-87’, as well as to those teaching other 18th century history and American politics topics at A Level, such as the American Revolution, slavery, and the development of American constitutional government.

-One Barringer Fellowship will be awarded to a British teacher in 2017-18.
+One Barringer Fellowship will be awarded to a British teacher.
 This award will enable a teacher to travel to Monticello, and work with academic staff at ICJS (including those involved in the Archaeology Department, and their extensive programme on slavery in Virginia).
 The Fellowship will allow the successful applicant to spend time working on the development of classroom materials, lesson plans, and related materials.
 The successful applicant will be chosen by BAAS and then confirmed by the ICJS.
 Their application must demonstrate that the Fellowship will relate to and directly benefit their A Level or Advanced Higher Teaching.
 The Barringer Fellowship will include: local accommodation, a per diem for food, and some travel costs.
 In addition, BAAS will provide a travel award of up to £600 to pay for international travel.
 For more information see:

 The successful applicant will be required to share their experiences and relevant teaching materials on the BAAS website for school teachers.